hty-panda/hty.github.io/_pages/about.md

  4. First Class Scholarship for Postgraduate in 2020, 2021, 2022, 2023, **China University of Mining and Technology-Beijing**

 ## **Academic Report**

+ - April 2025 The 6th Solid Waste Conference, **Chinese Silicate Society**.
+**“Research on lightweight materials and stability of suspension subsidence of deep shaft wall by drilling method”**

  - November 2024 Solid Waste Resource Application, **Chinese Silicate Society**.
 **“Study on the performance of coal gangue ceramsite high strength concrete”**